kholboev-shohrukh/enterprise-management-system/README.md

 # enterprise_management_system
-RESTFul API software for enterprise employee management and customer service.
+RESTFul API system for electronic accounting of the enterprise.